jhswartz/rk3229/README.md

-# Unyoking my RK3229 devices
+# Build OP-TEE, U-Boot and Linux for RK3229

 ### Introduction